From MozillaZine Knowledge Base

 - Right click on "inbox" at the top of the folder pane (the inbox that has child folders for each accounts inbox) and select "Properties".
 Check that the search criteria uses the radio button for "Match all messages" and that there are no additional criteria.
 Typically you'll see a greyed out "Subject" "contains" and a empty field followed by the plus and minus buttons.

 - Try running in safe mode using "Help -> restart with add-ons disabled" to rule out it being a problem due to an add-on.

-- Use "Help -> Troubleshooting Information -> Show Folder" to display the contents of the profile using windows explorer (or whatever file manager you are using).
-Then exit Thunderbird and delete the "smart mailboxs" directory within the Mail directory.
+- Use "Help -> Troubleshooting Information -> Open Folder" to display the contents of the profile using windows explorer (or whatever file manager you are using).
+Then exit Thunderbird and delete the "smart mailboxes" directory within the Mail directory.
 Start Thunderbird.

 - If none of this works try installing another version of Thunderbird in a different directory and see if it has the same problem.
 It will reuse your existing profile.
 Go back to an old version of Thunderbird has instructions on how to find older versions of Thunderbird.
 You could also download a beta or earlybird version from this web site, though thats a calculated risk as they are not production versions.
 You may want to backup your profile first using something like Mozbackup

 Unified Folders was called Smart Folders in Thunderbird 3.0.*